Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-cKI8Ss3vpeA.md

 ### Transcript

-> um imagine thinking satisfactory would lose people for any reason i mean i mean sometimes you can burn out on the game
+> imagine thinking satisfactory would lose people for any reason i mean i mean sometimes you can burn out on the game